Paul Manafort's lawyers ask for leniency: This is not 'murder, drug cartels, organized crime'

 Breaking News Emails

-His attorneys argue in a memo submitted to the court that only a handful of Foreign Agents Registration Act violations that have been prosecuted in the past, and they note that people convicted of running afoul of foreign bank account reporting laws often don't get harsh prison sentences.
+His attorneys argue in a memo submitted to the court that only a handful of Foreign Agents Registration Act violations have been prosecuted in the past, and that people convicted of running afoul of foreign bank account reporting laws often don't get harsh prison sentences.

 "This case is not about murder, drug cartels, organized crime, the Madoff Ponzi scheme or the collapse of Enron," they write in the memo.